theayon7/theayon7/README.md

 ---

 ### ⚡ Fun Fact
-When I'm not training models or debugging code, you can probably find me supporting Real Madrid! ⚽️👑
+When I'm not training models or debugging code, you can probably find me supporting and watching Real Madrid! ⚽️👑